 Please note, even though the above products are referred to as ‘blenders’ they are not.
 Nor are they juicers.
 They are technically called a Food Extractor.

+If you’d like some more advice then check out sites like Product Playoffs to help you make a decision.
+For me, there is a clear winner in this food extractor contest.
 I’d love to know your thoughts if you have one of the above mentioned products.
 What success have you had?